-January 29, January 30, (In thousands) 2022 2021 Deferred compensation plan liability \$ 40,839 \$ 32,909 Deferred compensation plan assets 38,409 33,223
+Ja nuary 28, Ja nuary 29, (In thousands) 2023 2022 Deferred compensation plan assets \$ 35,382 \$ 38,409 Deferred compensation plan liability 37,501 40,839

-18. Share repurchase program
+19. Share repurchase program

-In March 2019, the Board of Directors authorized a share repurchase program (the 2019 Share Repurchase Program) pursuant to which the Company could repurchase up to \$875,000 of the Company's common stock.
-The 2019 Share Repurchase Program authorization revoked the previously authorized but unused amount of \$25,435 from the earlier share repurchase program.
-The 2019 Share Repurchase Program did not have an expiration date but provided for suspension or discontinuation at any time.

-In March 2020, the Board of Directors authorized a new share repurchase program (the 2020 Share Repurchase Program) pursuant to which the Company could repurchase up to \$1,600,000 of the Company's common stock.
-The 2020 Share Repurchase Program authorization revoked the previously authorized but unused amount of \$177,805 from the 2019 Share Repurchase Program.
+In March 2020, the Board of Directors authorized a share repurchase program (the 2020 Share Repurchase Program) pursuant to which the Company could repurchase up to \$1,600,000 of the Company's common stock.
+The 2020 Share Repurchase Program authorization revoked the previously authorized but unused amounts from the earlier share repurchase program.
 The 2020 Share Repurchase Program did not have an expiration date but provided for suspension or discontinuation at any time.
-During fiscal 2020, the share repurchase program was suspended in order to strengthen its liquidity and preserve cash while navigating the COVID-19 pandemic.
+During fiscal 2020, the share repurchase program was suspended in order to strengthen liquidity and preserve cash while navigating the COVID-19 pandemic.
 The program resumed during the fourth quarter of fiscal 2020.

+In March 2022, the Board of Directors authorized a new share repurchase program (the 2022 Share Repurchase Program) pursuant to which the Company may repurchase up to \$2,000,000 of the Company's common stock.
+The 2022 Share Repurchase Program revokes the previously authorized but unused amounts from the 2020 Share Repurchase Program.
+The 2022 Share Repurchase Program does not have an expiration date and may be suspended or discontinued at any time.